Introduction: Psalm 5 setting the tone for 1 Samuel 21ff.

 Wow!
 Talk about words that would be offensive to king Saul.
 But notice whose offense David is most concerned about – God's.
 David is not angry because his rights have been taken away.
 David is angry because God's glory, God's name, God's law, and God's purposes are being opposed.
 He doesn't exclude his own feelings in this Psalm.
 But when he gives his reason as to why God should overthrow this tyranny, he gives exclusively God-centered reasons.
 If the resistance to tyranny in our nation were characterized by the reasons given in this Psalm, I believe we would have tremendous blessing and success.
 But if the only reason we are angry against the state is because the state has hurt our pocket book, or inconvenienced us with its bureaucracy, or indebted our children, or made life difficult for our business, we will not have the fortitude to resist for the long haul.
 A government can buy off those kinds of attitudes.
 But you cannot buy off a religious fanatic like David who is consumed with the glory of God.
 Let's go through each of these phrases.
 I think they are important.

-His first reason for why God should bring Saul down is not that my pursuit of happiness is being robbed.
+His first reason for why God should bring Saul down is not that his pursuit of happiness is being robbed.
 David's first reason is that He is siding with God's happiness.
 Look at verse 4 again.
 "For You are not a God who takes pleasure in wickedness."
 What a wonderful truth that is!
 God takes no pleasure in the evil that is dominating our culture!
 And if David is consumed with fulfilling God's pleasure, He is going to be consumed with pushing back the evil in his nation.
 He is siding with God's pleasures.

 But this in turn gives David incredible zeal.
 Think about that phrase.
 It means that God hates what is going on in America.
 Don't ever fall into the trap of thinking that things are the way they are because God wants them to stay that way.
 That is a faulty reading of divine sovereignty.
 Yes God controls history, but Genesis 6:6 says that God was grieved in His heart over the wickedness of man.
 And this verse says He takes no pleasure in wickedness.
 The Scripture declares that God's pleasure is to see righteousness fill the earth; God's pleasure is to see Satan vanquished; Luke 12:32 says, "Do not fear, little flock, for it is your Father's good pleasure to give you the kingdom."